marcoromanelli-github/docs/jobs/scheduling-optimization.md

    Weights                                                1               10000          1000              1000    1000
    ```

 #### ii) Backfilling

 Backfilling is a technique to optimize resource utilization.
 If a large job is waiting for specific resources, the scheduler allows smaller jobs to run in the meantime, provided they don't delay the start of the higher-priority job.
 This approach keeps the cluster busy and reduces idle time.

 ### 2. Resource Availability

 The required resources may not be available at the moment.
 Jobs might have to wait longer for sufficient resources to free up.
 Resources are allocated to accounts through the fairshare mechanism.
 I.e., accounts have a number of shares that determine their entitled resources.
 The number of resources that a given job may consume is also constrained by the job's QOS policy.

-The job's priority at any given time will be a weighted sum of all the factors that have been enabled in the cluster.

-- **Age**: the length of time a job has been waiting in the queue, eligible to be scheduled
-- **Association**: a factor associated with each association
-- **Fair-share**: the difference between the portion of the computing resource that has been promised and the amount of resources that has been consumed
-- **Job size**: the number of nodes or CPUs a job is allocated
-- **Partition**: a factor associated with each node partition
-- **Quality of Service (QOS)**: a factor associated with each Quality Of Service
-- **Site**: a factor dictated by an administrator or a site-developed job_submit or site_factor plugin
-- **TRES**: A TRES is a resource that can be tracked for usage or used to enforce limits against.
-Each TRES Type has its own factor for a job which represents the number of requested/allocated TRES Type in a given partition

-## Are Slurm accounts the same thing as HPC accounts or Star user accounts?
+## Are Slurm accounts the same as Star HPC user accounts?

-No, Slurm accounts typically correspond with a group of users and we generally create them on a project basis.
+No, a Slurm account is something entirely different.
 Users can belong to multiple Slurm accounts and multiple users can belong to a single Slurm account.
+Slurm accounts typically correspond with a group of users and we generally create them on a project basis.
 Slurm accounts are used for tracking usage and enforcing resource limits.
 When new project accounts are created, they will consume a portion of the shares allocated for the parent account, which is typically associated with a broader administrative entity, such as an institution, department, or research group.

 ## What QOS Should I Choose for My Job?